stackb/rules_proto/csharp/README.md

 # C# rules

+Rules for generating C# protobuf and gRPC `.cs` files and libraries using standard Protocol Buffers and gRPC.
+Libraries are created with `core_library` from [rules_dotnet](https://github.com/bazelbuild/rules_dotnet)

 **NOTE 1**: the csharp_* rules currently don't play nicely with sandboxing.
 You may see errors like:

 ~~~python